vinayakanadinni99/HousePricePrediction/README.md

-## End to End ML Project on House Price Predicion
+## End to End ML Project on Diabetes Prediction